Ahmad Shah Massoud: Assessment and legacy

+Massoud is regarded as one of the greatest guerrilla commanders of the 20th century.
+He is a folk hero among Afghans, especially Tajiks, and commonly known by the title "Lion of Panjshir" (Shir-i Panjshir in Persian).
+The Wall Street Journal referred to Massoud as "The Afghan Who Won the Cold War", referring to the global significance of the Soviet defeat in Afghanistan for the subsequent collapse of the Eastern Bloc.

-Massoud was the only chief Afghan leader who never left Afghanistan in the fight against the Soviet Union and later in the fight against the Taliban Emirate.
+He was the only chief Afghan leader who never left Afghanistan in the fight against the Soviet Union and later in the fight against the Taliban Emirate.
 In the areas under his direct control, such as Panjshir, some parts of Parwan and Takhar, Massoud established democratic institutions.
 One refugee who cramped his family of 27 into an old jeep to flee from the Taliban to the area of Massoud described Massoud's territory in 1997 as "the last tolerant corner of Afghanistan".